Working with Couples: Prevention Strategies Deep Dive

 Applications close on 21st October

-Reflect on your personal experiences with and beliefs about power and gender and consider how they affect your work to prevent or respond to violence.
+Reflect on your personal experiences and beliefs about power and gender.
+Consider how they affect your work preventing or responding to violence.

 - Identify positive and negative uses of power

 - Explore your beliefs about gender and violence and how they relate to social norms and affect your behaviours

 - Recognise how beliefs and social norms about gender and violence affect women across their life course

 - Identify ways to use positive types of power individually and with others:

 - Strengthen equitable ones to create positive change

 We encourage practitioners in violence against women, violence against children, and gender-based violence to take the course.

 This course is a journey of self-reflection.
 We encourage you to keep a journal or use the digital journal provided.
 Other requirements include that you: